 No skeptics allowed.

-After a writer reported on Jerry’s admitting to at least five marriages — he said he lost count — she talked only with true believers, like Oprah Winfrey.
+After a writer reported on Jerry’s admission of at least five marriages — he said he lost count — Esther and Jerry Hicks talked only with true believers, like Oprah Winfrey.

 And guess what?
-They turned the transcript into a book, one light on content, giant typeface filling it out in bulk.
+They turned the transcript into a DVD as well as a book, one light on content, giant typeface filling it out.

 Conclusion: Is Paul Selig the Esther Hicks We Wanted